sgra64/mvn-fun/README.md

  - n=100000039 -> [100000039] (prime number)
 ```

-If the program works, review the changes:
+Review changes when the program is working:

 ```sh
 git status